Jimd0t/Jimd0t/README.md

 - 👋 Hi, I’m @Jimd0t
 - 👀 I’m interested in programming, videogames and tech.
-- 🌱 i'm currently working with as a salesforce developer
+- 🌱 I'm currently working with as a salesforce developer
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...